 A person could be considered a job hopper if he or she has voluntarily changed jobs every year, at entry to middle level, or every 2 years at a senior level.
 In the past, the negative connotation stemmed from people thinking job hoppers switched employers without a rational reason and that the motivation to do so arose from a need for adventure and excitement.
 But that is frequently not the case.
 The two main reasons for a job change are a lack of career progress and the potential for a significant salary increase.

 However, the reasons for changing jobs can vary according to different labour markets.
-In developing countries, uncertainty can be much higher which can lead to it being more common for people to switch jobs every few months.
-In other places, it can be the norm to have several temporary contracts, with different employers, through an agency, before landing a job with a permanent direct contract.
+In developing countries, uncertainty can be much higher.
+This can lead to it being more common for people to switch jobs every few months.
+In other places, it can be the norm to have several temporary contracts.
+With different employers, through an agency, before landing a job with a permanent direct contract.
 This is the situation in the Netherlands: currently 4 in 10 employees in the Netherlands do not have a permanent contract.
 Furthermore, some industries see a faster turnover of employees than others.
 IT, retail, hospitality and even consultancy are areas with a higher turnover of employees.
 In contrast, life science, oil and gas, and law are areas with longer tenure.

 A recent reason as to why people have decided to change jobs more frequently now is the covid pandemic.
-People’s perspectives and priorities have shifted and are now more willing to leave a job that they might not have enjoyed that much in pursuit of an occupation that they enjoy.
+People’s perspectives and priorities have shifted.
+They are now more willing to leave a job that they might not have enjoyed that much in pursuit of an occupation that they enjoy.